Last Updated: June 2026

 Evening (5pm–9pm)

 In summer this is when the park comes alive.
-The Grant Park Music Festival (classical, free, Wed/Fri/Sat evenings June 10–August 15), Summer Music Series (select Mondays and Thursdays, June 15–August 6), and Summer Film Series (Tuesdays, 6:30pm, July 1–August 19) all take place at Pritzker Pavilion.
-Bring a blanket for the Great Lawn, grab food and drinks from the concession tents, and settle in.
+The Grant Park Music Festival (classical, free, Wed/Fri/Sat evenings, June 10–August 15), the Summer Music Series (select Mondays and Thursdays, June 15–August 6), and the Summer Film Series (Tuesdays, 6:30pm, July 1–August 19) all take place at Pritzker Pavilion.
+Bring a blanket for the Great Lawn, grab food from the concession tents, and settle in.

-If there’s no event, walk back to Cloud Gate after dark — the nighttime reflections of the skyline lights are completely different from the daytime experience and worth seeing twice.
-End with a walk down Michigan Avenue or head to the Chicago Riverwalk a few blocks north.
-For a show tonight, the best Chicago comedy clubs — including Second City — are a short walk from the park.
+If there’s no event, walk back to Cloud Gate after dark — the nighttime skyline reflections are worth seeing twice.
+End with a stroll down Michigan Avenue or head to the Chicago Riverwalk a few blocks north.
+Want a show?
+The best Chicago comedy clubs — including Second City — are a short walk away.

 Getting There & Practical Info